CGI-FR/PIMO/README.md

   * [`hashInCSV`](#hashincsv) is to mask with a value from an external CSV resource, by matching the original value, allowing to mask a value the same way every time.
   * [`fromCache`](#fromcache) is a mask to obtain a value from a cache.
   * [`ff1`](#ff1) mask allows the use of <abbr title="Format Preserving Encryption">FPE</abbr> which enable private-key based re-identification.
+  * [`sha3`](#sha3) masks will apply a variable length cryptographic hash (SHAKE variable-output-length hash function defined by FIPS-202) and then apply a base-conversion to the output.
 * Formatting
   * [`dateParser`](#dateparser) is to change a date format.
   * [`template`](#template) is to mask a data with a template using other values from the jsonline.